Volvo launched its new V60 estate at the Geneva show

 Four are confirmed for the UK.
 These include the D3 and D4 diesels, with expected power outputs of 148bhp and 187bhp respectively at launch.
 A 242bhp T5 petrol will follow later this year, with a 335bhp T6 Twin Engine plug-in - a first for Volvo in the UK - later and T4 petrol arriving in around 12 months.
 The fifth engine, a T8 Twin Engine plug-in with 385bhp – 17bhp less than in the XC60 – will not come to the UK.

-Volvo says it has “no current plans” to introduce an entry-level 118bhp D2 diesel, although experience suggests such a model might come in two to three years' time.
+Volvo says it has “no current plans” to introduce an entry-level 118bhp D2 diesel, something which it'll likely stick to, given its abandonment of diesels post-S60.

 The car rides on supension featuring computer controlled damping.